JJMugenyi/myndmap/README.md

 5. Open a pull request on the main repository.

 Please ensure that your contributions adhere to the project's coding guidelines and standards.

+## Roadmap

+The following features and enhancements are planned for future releases of MyndMap:

+- Integration with calendar and task management applications

+- Gamification elements to increase user engagement

 ## License